IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 ```
   kubectl logs -c operator -n {Your Namespace} {Name of operator pod}
 ```
-A typical problem will be a missed (cluster)rolebinding
+A typical problem will be a missed (cluster)rolebinding.

+Once the operator is deployed the Administrator can then construct a LSFCluster specification file and use it with the operator to deploy a LSF cluster.

 ### Deleting the LSF Operator
 The LSF Operator can be deleted using the following procedure as the cluster administrator: